Go Backend Developer Interview Questions: Practical Guide

 Answer:

-The context package is essential for managing request-scoped values, cancellation signals, and deadlines across API boundaries and goroutines.
+The context package carries deadlines, cancellation signals, and request-scoped values across API boundaries and goroutines.

 Rarity: Very Common Difficulty: Hard